-If you are someone who sells commissions in exchange for a fee, then you need to learn about freelance artist taxes.
-Even if it is something you enjoy doing in your spare time, you still get paid for it - and if you get paid, you need to report the income to the IRS.
+If you sell commissions in exchange for a fee, you need to learn about freelance artist taxes.
+Even if it is something you enjoy doing in your spare time, you still get paid for it.
+If you get paid, you must report the income to the IRS.

-Income received from a freelancing business is taxable income - and as a result, you are considered a self-employed person.
-Read our guide to find out what taxes you have to pay and what tax deductions you will be eligible to get.
+Income received from a freelancing business is taxable income.
+As a result, you are considered self-employed.
+Read our guide to find out what taxes you have to pay and which tax deductions you can claim.

-As long as you get money from the art commissions and you also earn a profit, you will have to pay taxes.
-Only when you are doing it as a hobby, without making any profits, can you get your tax money back.
+As long as you receive money from art commissions and earn a profit, you must pay taxes.
+Only if you do it as a hobby without making any profits can you get your tax money back.

-Even if you can do something, it doesn't mean that you should.
-You need to declare your freelance earnings by the end of the tax year, regardless of how much you earn.
+You must declare your freelance earnings by the end of the tax year, regardless of the amount earned.

-If you ignore your taxes, you might avoid the eyes of the IRS for a while.
-If they don't notice, consider yourself lucky.
-However, if they do, you might find yourself with added interest, fines, or even jail time.
+If you ignore your taxes, you might avoid IRS attention temporarily.
+However, this is risky.
+If the IRS notices, you could face interest, fines, or even jail time.

 If you make over $600 as a freelance artist, then you will receive a form 1099-NEC or form 1099-MISC from your payer.
 One of these forms will go to you, and the other will go to the IRS - which means they will certainly know you owe taxes.